Research output per year

 Research activity per year

-Language processing: My research in this area centres on inferences made during the reading of sentences, with particular focus on quantification and pragmatics, and on the processing of individual words.
+My key area of research expertise is in the psychology of language processing.
+My research in this area centres on inferences made during the reading of sentences, with particular focus on quantification and pragmatics, and on the processing of individual words.
 I use paper and pencil (online) tasks and behavioural paradigms, as well as eye tracking and EEG technology to complete this research.
-I have am also interested in the effect of domain knowledge on reading words, particularly in relation to fictional domians.
+I am also interested in the effect of domain knowledge on reading words.

 I currently have a broad range of research projects underway, these include:

-I intend to continue my research on cognition and psycholinguistics.
+I intend to continue my research in psycholinguistics and cognition.

 Marketing, advertising and branding